tanmaster/EVM-Simulator/README.md

 we do not have to deal with non-trusted parties c) there is no real monetary value behind in the underlying chain.
 - When using different call opcodes, storage might display old values sometimes until the transaction is finished.
 - Getting refunds from freeing used storage is currently not displayed correctly.
+- For specific opcodes (e.g. SSTORE), the gas cost might be shown incorrectly (most likely as zero) until after its execution.

 #### Used Dependencies
     "eth-utils>=1,<2",